 You might’ve noticed we called these business issues “challenges.”
 And that’s because challenges are meant to be overcome.
 As long as you look in the right place and work with the right people, there’s no reason why you can’t start a business in Thailand.
 And since we’ve been doing business in Thailand for over ten years, we’re happy to help you overcome any of your business challenges.

-We can guide you step-by-step through the process of registering a business promoted by the BOI.
+We can guide you step-by-step through the process of registering a business in Thailand.
 We’ll show you what documents are needed and what procedures you’ll go through.
 We can even organize the entire application process for your visas and work permits.
 And when they’re about to expire, we’ll let you know ahead of time.

 We also provide business consultation services including recruiting, managing, and corporate strategies.
 We can also put you in touch with someone who can help you with moving, accounting, taxation, finance, legal issues, payroll and recruitment.
 We also have a network of other specialists we use on a case by case basis.